Sexual Misconduct Prevention and Response

 The University is committed to making education and information available to all faculty and staff.
 If you require accommodations due to disability or for other reasons, please speak to your supervisor, HR Lead, or contact the University’s Disability Resource Center.

-If you believe you may have difficulty completing this course because you have been negatively impacted by sexual misconduct, you may also contact these resources to discuss an alternative path to complete the education module.
+If you believe you may have difficulty completing this course because you have been negatively impacted by sexual misconduct, you may also contact these resources listed below to discuss an alternative path to completing the education module.

 Twin Cities, Crookston, Morris, Rochester, Extension and ROCs

 - The Aurora Center (confidential resource)

 - In Person - 117 Appleby Hall, 128 Pleasant St SE, Minneapolis, MN 55455

 - Director of Office of Diversity & Inclusion - Susana Pelayo Woodward (confidential resource)

 - In Person - KSC 233Phone - (218) 726-8444